 If you gave me explicit consent to use your data for a particular purpose you can at, any time, revoke that consent for any future use.

 You also have the right to your supervisory authority if you think that something is amiss.
 You can contact the “Berliner Beauftragte für Datenschutz und Informationsfreiheit, Friedrichstr.
 219, 10969 Berlin”, or the supervisory authority of your home country or region, if you live in the EU.

-What data do we collect, and why?
+What data do is collected, and why?

-We will only collect additional from you only if that is necessary for a specific purpose.
+I will only collect additional from you only if that is necessary for a specific purpose.

 Deletion and blocking of your data